comit-network/RFCs/RFC-010-Omni-Layer.md

 Each Omni asset defines its name.
 Omni assets are uniquely identified by a *property id*.
-Notable Omni assets have the following property ids:
-- Omni Coin (predefined): `1`
-- Test Omni Coin (predefined): `2`
-- TetherUS: `31`

-For a full list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec).
+For a full list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec#field-currency-identifier).

 To describe an Omni asset in an Asset type header specify `omni_layer` as the value along with the following paramters: